jtheory/1on1s/app/src/content/cats/something-has-to-change/angry-impatient-sarcastic.md

 That's fine; still many paths open:

-- Let's set the bar for quality together; we can agree on this, and then if the "kinder" paths aren't working, you'll have a stronger argument
+- Let's set the bar for quality together; we can agree on this as a team, and then if the "kinder" paths aren't working, you'll have a stronger argument.
-- I have studies, articles & books to suggest
+- I have studies, articles & books to suggest.
-- It's also possible you'll just be happier in a different company's culture; if that's true, then just follow our rules while you're here, and I can definitely help you out finding a new role elsewhere
+- It's also possible you'll just be happier in a different company's culture; if that's true, then just follow our rules while you're here, and I can definitely help you out finding a new role elsewhere.